The Rotary Club of White River Junction, Vermont, USA

 The River Log

-The Pledge was led by President Brad.
-The song "America the Beautiful"was led by Phil.
+The Pledge to the Flag was led by President Rich.
+The song "God Bless America"was led by Phil.

 The following Rotarians were happy because:

 * Ray - he suggested every one up a buck for the Red Sox.

 * Chip - he and Linka celebrated their 50th anniversary in Hull, Mass with family; son and family are going on a year long trip around the world.

 * Jim - the Patriots won; sad he won't be here next week but happy he will be at a Blue Grass Festival.

 * Phil - he can welcome the visitors from Florida; he and Gloria had a fun time filling out a questionnaire for PJ.

 * Wayne - the Red Sox won and to welcome the visitors.

 * Margo - she has a new mailbox; she can welcome the visitors; the Red Sox won.